 Palm trees frame the charming Playa Grande.
 The soft sand invites you to sunbathe all day long.

-The only thing, which can enthral you more than the golden sand, is the turquoise water.
+The only thing, that can enthrall you more than the golden sand, is the turquoise water.
 It is perfect for surfers and good swimmers.
 Beginners shouldn’t venture too far from the shore, though.

 The nearby restaurants serve excellent local dishes and seafood delicacies to hungry vacationers.
 One of my favorite Dominican Republic facts is that its culinary scene is simply magnificent.

-Spend your vacation at Punta Rucia chilling and snorkelling.
+Spend your vacation at Punta Rucia chilling and snorkeling.
 From there, you can tour cocoa plantations or go on an adrenaline-pumping adventure through the 27 Waterfalls of Damajuagua.

 If scuba diving during the day and partying during the night is what you prefer to do, choose Sosua.
 And if you’re a surfer, Cabarete is your personal paradise.

 The sublime beaches of the Samaná Peninsula are perfect for relaxation, swimming, and observing the local life.
-Some of the best sand stretches are difficult to reach but so is the adventure even greater.
+Some of the best sand stretches are difficult to reach but this makes the adventure even greater.

 6. Playa Bonita: Postcard-perfect Paradise

-To the west, you can find a few luxury villas and restaurants.
+To the west, you can find a few luxury villas and eateries.
 Among them are a fancy gourmet restaurant and a traditional Dominican restaurant, serving mouthwatering seafood.

 Swimming, jogging, walking, and riding are only a few of the options you have to entertain yourself.
 The waters are shallow without any waves, which makes the beach perfect for your family vacation.

-The main beach of Las Terrenas – Playa Las Ballenas – is the perfect place to learn and practise kitesurfing.
-The surf schools in town rent gear and provide lessons for adventurous travellers.
+The main beach of Las Terrenas – Playa Las Ballenas – is the perfect place to learn and practice kitesurfing.
+The surf schools in town rent gear and provide lessons for adventurous travelers.

-Expats have transformed the once quiet fishermen village into a buzzing beach town with a unique vibe.
-The town is best-known for its fine dining and busy nightlife scene.
+Expats have transformed the once quiet fishermen’s village into a buzzing beach town with a unique vibe.
+The town is best known for its fine dining and busy nightlife scene.

-Apart from surfing and partying, you can also go swimming and snorkelling at this beautiful town beach.
+Apart from surfing and partying, you can also go swimming and snorkeling at this beautiful town beach.
 Enjoying a spectacular sunset is the best way to end your day at one of the most charming Dominican Republic beaches.

 East of Las Terrenas, you’ll find the small Playa Punta Popy.
 This is the preferred spot for locals to gather to party on weekends.
 If you want to avoid the local crowd, come during the week.

-This Dominican beach is cleaner and lesser visited than its neighbour, Playa Las Ballenas.
+This Dominican beach is cleaner and less-visited than its neighbor, Playa Las Ballenas.
 The facilities include bars and beach restaurants with restrooms and loungers.

-At Playa Punta Popy, you can practise your kite-surfing skills, relax, swim, or snorkel around the coast.
+At Playa Punta Popy, you can practice your kite-surfing skills, relax, swim, or snorkel near the shore.

 The most popular beach on the Samana Peninsula, Playa Rincon, will welcome you with fine white sands and pristine aquamarine waters.
 The access is not easy but it’s worth the effort.